emmas2210/Billiard/README.md

 The documentation of this package is available on this website :

 ## Prerequisite
-PIP needs to be install, you can have a look on this website :
+PIP needs to be installed, you can have a look on this website :
 [https://www.tecmint.com/install-pip-in-linux/](https://www.tecmint.com/install-pip-in-linux/)